isabella232/primetime.en/help/digital-rights-management/multi-drm-workflows/p-l-and-p/generic-workflows/plp-1.md

 uuid: e54a0e4d-c8ea-46d4-b1b0-bed8a680f8f5
 ---

-# Primetime Packager / Cloud DRM / TVSDK{#primetime-packager-cloud-drm-tvsdk}
+# Primetime Packager / Cloud DRM / TVSDK {#primetime-packager-cloud-drm-tvsdk}

 You can use Adobe's Offline packager to prepare content for any of the DRM solutions supported by Primetime Cloud DRM, powered by ExpressPlay.